 - Whether the worker hires their own helpers;

 - The worker’s degree of responsibility for investment and management; and

-- Whether the worker was limited exclusively to the principal’s service.
+- Whether the worker was limit exclusively to the principal’s service.

 The most important question here relates to control.
-The higher the level of control an employer has over a worker, the more likely the worker will be considered an employee.
+The higher the level of control an employer has over a worker, the more likely the worker will be consider an employee.

 Am I a Dependent or an Independent Contractor?

 The Ontario Court of Appeal dealt with this distinction in McKee v Reid’s Heritage Homes, 2009 ONCA 916.
 The key factor to this determination is exclusivity.
-Thus, the main question a court will consider is whether the work was exclusively supplied to that one employer.
-This will determine whether the contractor exercised economic dependence on their principal.
+Thus, the main question a court will consider is whether the work was exclusively supply to that one employer.
+This will determine whether the contractor exercise economic dependence on their principal.

 If you work but are unsure if you are an employee or a contractor, contact us today.
 We can help examine the characteristics of your working relationship to determine your rights.

 If you are an employer and want to hire someone, contact us to determine the best employment relationship for you to have with your worker.
 Employees and contractors have different characteristics and are entitle to different rights.
 Before you hire anyone, contact us to be ready when you are expanding your business.